 About Royal Caribbean Group

-Royal Caribbean Group is the operating business name for Royal Caribbean Cruises Ltd. Royal Caribbean Group is the owner and operator of three global cruise vacation brands: Royal Caribbean International, Celebrity Cruises and Silversea Cruises.
-Royal Caribbean Group is also a 50% owner of a joint venture that operates TUI Cruises and Hapag-Lloyd Cruises.
-Together, our brands operate 60 ships with an additional 13 on order as of June 30, 2021.
-Learn more at www.royalcaribbeangroup.com or www.rclinvestor.com.
+Royal Caribbean Group (NYSE: RCL) is one of the leading cruise companies in the world with a global fleet of 64 ships traveling to approximately 1,000 destinations around the world.
+Royal Caribbean Group is the owner and operator of three award winning cruise brands: Royal Caribbean International, Celebrity Cruises, and Silversea Cruises and it is also a 50% owner of a joint venture that operates TUI Cruises and Hapag-Lloyd Cruises.
+Together, the brands have an additional 10 ships on order as of June 30, 2022.

 SOURCE Royal Caribbean Group